 How Plexaderm Works

 The manufacturer of Plexaderm isn’t very detailed in their explanation of how this anti aging serum works.
-Many skin care companies with new products will go to great lengths to explain such aspects of their brand, and will often go into great detail and visualizations.
+Many cosmetics companies with new skin care products will go to great lengths to explain such aspects of their brand, and will often go into great detail and visualizations.
 However, the creator of Plexaderm focuses on a marketing strategy that is heavily rooted in before and after images, as well as live demonstrations on multiple TV shows.

 Looking deeper at the potential mechanisms behind this product, we see that the way it works may have to do with silicates.
 This group of chemicals is derived from rocks and has been used in many industrial and skin care applications.